Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 Despite a disappointing start to the 2025 World Superbike Championship, Garrett Gerloff and the Kawasaki WorldSBK Team will continue together in 2026.

-There have been rumours that a second Puccetti-run Kawasaki ZX-10RR could be on the grid next season, but nothing official has been announced.
+There have been rumours that a second Puccetti-run Kawasaki ZX-10RR could be on the grid next season, but the rumour has since gone quiet throughout the season.